mcxiaoke/awesome-kotlin/README.md

 - [booster](https://github.com/didi/booster) - 🚀Optimizer for mobile applications
 - [qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android
 - [compose-jb](https://github.com/JetBrains/compose-jb) - Jetpack Compose for Desktop, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
-- [Android-CleanArchitecture-Kotlin](https://github.com/android10/Android-CleanArchitecture-Kotlin) - This is a movies sample app in Kotlin, which is part of a serie of blog posts I have written about architecting android application using different approaches.
-- [kotlin-examples](https://github.com/Kotlin/kotlin-examples) - Various examples for Kotlin
 - [Spotlight](https://github.com/TakuSemba/Spotlight) - Android Library that lights items for tutorials or walk-throughs etc...
 - [VancedManager](https://github.com/YTVanced/VancedManager) - Vanced Installer
 - [dexcount-gradle-plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) - A Gradle plugin to report the number of method references in your APK on every build.